 WAUKESHA -- Many furry friends from Puerto Rico were moved to southeast Wisconsin Saturday night following Hurricane Maria.

 Between 80 and 120 dogs were on the plane and they all came from shelters to make room for animals plucked from Hurricane Maria flood waters.
-You can view pictures of them here.

 "We're in a position where we can really assist," said Lynn Olenik, the Humane Animal Welfare Society executive director.